-- Contributing to and writing brief notes on each topic. - Sharing the news stories you have followed, including discussing their relevance to economics - Discussing the impact of political decisions, such as BREXIT and trade deals on our lives - Working in small groups to prepare presentations and wall displays on key topics - Taking part in 'book club' discussions around the works of economic thinkers - Debating the merits of different economic theories - Deepening your understanding of topics by supporting Year 10 and 11 economics students
+- Contributing to and writing brief notes on each topic. - Sharing the news stories students have followed, including discussing their relevance to economics. - Discussing the consequences of political decisions on our economy. - Working in small groups to prepare presentations and wall displays on key topics. - Taking part in 'book club' discussions around the works of economic thinkers. - Debating the merits of different economic theories. - Deepening understanding of topics by supporting Year 10 and 11 economics students.